-But looking at reviews from Google Maps, Star Hat Cafe seems to be pretty loved and has 4 out of 5-star ratings.
+Straw Hat Cafe seems to be pretty LOVED and has 4 out of 5-star ratings.
 Some stated that the food is cooked fresh and all come from an organic farm which is guaranteed healthy.

-The food served are not gimmicky or Ghibli-themed except for one coffee latte that has a coffee foam art of a straw hat, and a soda drink.
-That’s it.
-(Sorry Instagrammers.)
+The food served is not gimmicky, definitely not Ghibli-themed except for one coffee latte that has a coffee foam art of a straw hat, and a soda drink, that’s it, (sorry Instagrammers).

-With these in mind, arrive at the museum with a full stomach like we did (we ate in Ichiran Ramen near Kichijoji Station).
+With these in mind, arrive at the museum with a full stomach as we did.
+We ate in Ichiran Ramen near Kichijoji Station.

 Ghibli Museum is always mentioned as a must-visit in Tokyo.
 After visiting, I wanted to kick myself for not going sooner.